BillyTPilgrim/badgeware-docs/api/badge.md

 ## badge.poll()
 If you are creating your own program without the use of the Badgeware menu and app system, you will need to poll the badge using this method to get updated status on the buttons and other features.
 If you're working within the Badgeware menu system, `poll()` is called automatically every update and you don't need to use this.

+### Returns
+None

 # Battery status
 Badgeware includes several methods to allow you to monitor the battery.

 ## battery_level()
-Returns the battery level as a percentage from 0 to 100.
+Returns an int representing the battery level as a percentage from 0 to 100.

 ## battery_voltage()
-Returns the current battery voltage.
+Returns a float representing the current battery voltage.

 ## usb_connected()
 Returns a boolean reflecting whether the USB cable is currently connected.